-SimilarWeb is a great tool for “spying” on your competitor websites.
+SimilarWeb is one of the great web analytics tools for ethically “spying” on your competitor websites.
 It is a website views tracker that lets you monitor website performance for other websites, giving you such information as bounce rates, traffic stats, time on site, etc. On a free account, you get to view the top 50 websites in every category.
 If you want to know more about what makes your competitors successful, or if you want to take a leaf out of their digital marketing book and copy some of their strategies, this one tool to try out.

 SEMRush is mainly used as an SEO tool but it can be a good website traffic tracker as well.
 It may not give you exact traffic figures but the estimate will still come in handy for checking your site performance against similar sites.
 It also gives insights on other aspects of digital marketing such as your brand’s web presence on social media platforms.

 SiteMeter is popularly used by bloggers on one end and complex and content heavy websites on the other end of the spectrum.
-Using a free account, it gives fairly reliable insights on visit durations, traffic sources and referral links.
+Using a free account, it gives fairly reliable and the best web analytics insights on visit durations, traffic sources and referral links.
 With a paid account, you get a little bit more detail on website statistics.

 This website traffic tracker is commonly used on a lot of web hosting service providers.
 If you’re using a server or a web host that doesn’t have its own internal analytics dashboard like Strikingly does, you’ll probably be advised to install Awstats.
 The tool provides relevant information on the pages and types of files visitors are looking at.
 What makes it interesting is that it also allows you to see what routes visitors took before finally landing on your website.
 I